 Herbal Essences is an American company owned by P&G. Although it's unclear whether the brand conducted animal testing on its products when it launched in 1971 – we can be quite confident say that it doesn't test on animals today.

-In saying that, there are two important things to consider:
+In saying that, there are a few important things to consider:

 By our standards, products cannot be tested on animals anywhere in the world to consider them cruelty-free.

 This brings us to the next point: